Humid continental climate: Associated precipitation

 Within North America, moisture within this climate regime is supplied by the Great Lakes, Gulf of Mexico and adjacent western subtropical Atlantic.
 Precipitation is relatively well distributed year-round in many areas with this climate (f), while others may see a marked reduction in wintry precipitation, which increases the chances of a wintertime drought (w).
 Snowfall occurs in all areas with a humid continental climate and in many such places is more common than rain during the height of winter.
 In places with sufficient wintertime precipitation, the snow cover is often deep.
-Most summer rainfall occurs during thunderstorms, and in North America and Asia an occasional tropical system.
+Most summer rainfall occurs during thunderstorms, and in North America and Asia an occasional tropical cyclone (or the remnants thereof).
 Though humidity levels are often high in locations with humid continental climates, the "humid" designation means that the climate is not dry enough to be classified as semi-arid or arid.

 Vegetation

 By definition, forests thrive within this climate.
 Biomes within this climate regime include temperate woodlands, temperate grasslands, temperate deciduous or evergreen forests, coniferous forests, and coniferous swamps.
 Within wetter areas, maple, spruce, pine, fir, and oak can be found.
 Fall foliage is noted during the autumn of deciduous forests.